Marking, feedback and planning

 Teachers will want to ensure that they are planning activities that are worthwhile.
 However, there should be no requirement for teachers to record their plans for evaluation by others.
 Such practices are not only of limited educational value, but also create further workload pressures for teachers and school leaders.
 Schools should have put in place arrangements during normal school hours for catch-up discussions between teachers and their line managers.
 Such discussions should allow sufficient opportunity for professional reflection on the range of activities being provided for pupils.

 Schools' assessment policies have been developed in circumstances when pupils are on site regularly.
 Attempts should not, therefore, be made to apply these policies unamended to learning that takes place remotely.
-In particular, the use of summative assessment tracking systems, 'data drops' of assessment outcomes and the setting of assessment targets should be discontinued.
+In particular, the use of summative assessment tracking systems, 'data drops' of assessment outcomes and the setting of assessment targets should be discontinued in circumstances where blended or remote learning is being used.

 The main focus of assessment activity when online systems are used should be on formative assessment and providing feedback to pupils.
 The purpose of this assessment should be to inform the development of future learning resources rather than to provide material for schools' tracking systems.
 The key principle should be that only assessment that is useful to pupils and their teachers should be undertaken.